PrincetonUniversity/installing_python_packages/README.md

 pip will search for a pre-compiled version of the package you want called a wheel.
 If it fails to finds this for your platform then it will attempt to build the package from source.
 It can take pip several minutes to build a large package from source.

-One often needs to load various environment modules before doing a pip install.
+One often needs to load various environment modules in addition to `anaconda3` before doing a pip install.
 For instance, if your package uses GPUs then you will probably need to do `$ module load cudatoolkit` or if it uses the message-passing interface (MPI) for parallelization then `module load openmpi`.
 To see all available software modules, run `$ module avail`.

-Below is a primer which illustrates the most common uses of pip.
+### Common pip commands

 Search the Python Package Index ([PyPI](https://pypi.org/)) for a given package:
 ```